enova/sidekiq-apriori/README.md

 sidekiq-apriori is inspired by (a response to?) [sidekiq-priority](https://github.com/socialpandas/sidekiq-priority), in which the order of the priorities is important.
 Contrary to the approach taken by sidekiq-priority, sidekiq-apriori uses sidekiq's built in mechanism for configuring the order of processing.
+As such, the ordering of priorities is accomplished in the sidekiq.yml.

 So, for example, if your sidekiq.yml currently looks like this:

 ```yaml
 ## sidekiq.yml